 - High Life Insurance Amount at affordable premiums: Term Insurance plans provide a large amount of life insurance cover at an affordable premium.
 This cover can compensate for several years of lost earnings

 - Cover Against Critical Illnesses^: Along with providing life cover, a new-age term plan like ICICI Pru iProtect Smart also provides protection against critical illnesses.
-For a small additional premium, Critical Illness Cover provides lump-sum payments when a critical illness like a heart attack, cancer, kidney failure etc. is first diagnosed
+For a small additional premium, Critical Illness Cover provides lump sum payments when a critical illness like a heart attack, cancer, kidney failure, or any other critical illness^ is first diagnosed

-- Additional Security: To increase the security of your family, a Term Policy provides additional pay-out (up to `2 crores) in case of an accidental death+.
-For example, if your life cover is `1 crore, a Term Insurance Plan with Accident Cover pays `2 crores to your family in case of an accidental death+
+- Additional Financial Security: To increase the security of your family, a Term Policy provides additional payout (up to `2 crore) in case of an accidental death+.
+For example, if your life cover is `1 crore, a Term Insurance Plan with Accident Death Cover pays `2 crore to your family in case of an accidental death+

 Types of Term Plans